nsrau/azure-docs.it-it/articles/time-series-insights/time-series-insights-explorer.md

 ---
-title: Esplorare i dati tramite Esplora risorse-Azure Time Series Insights | Microsoft Docs
+title: Explore data using the explorer - Azure Time Series Insights  | Microsoft Docs
-description: Informazioni su come usare Esplora Azure Time Series Insights per visualizzare i dati relativi alle cose. ms.service: time-series-insights
+description: Learn how to use the Azure Time Series Insights explorer to view your IoT data. ms.service: time-series-insights
 services: time-series-insights
 author: deepakpalled